-Investments in commercial property have been made to raise income to offset reductions in funding.
-Given the uncertainties over the economy as a result of COVID-19 with the added uncertainties of Brexit, it is difficult to predict the future or whether investments will be adversely affected.
-Investments are made following sound business cases at the outset, which are checked and challenged, and robust and rigorous monthly monitoring.
-However, given the current unprecedented situation, there are few if any sale of investment properties taking place to use as comparatives.
+Investments in commercial property have been made to raise income to offset the reductions in government funding.
+Given the uncertainties over the economy as a result of COVID-19 and the added uncertainties of Brexit, it is difficult to predict the future or whether investments will be adversely affected.
+Investments were made following sound business cases from the outset, which were checked and challenged, and robust and rigorous monthly monitoring.
+However, given the current unprecedented situation, there are few if any transactions taking place to use as comparatives.
+Further details are provided in the Property, Plant and Equipment note (Note 4.4.1).